adrianhrb/rallycanary/README.md

     <img src='img/portada.jpg'>
 </div>

+_- Miguel Ángel Suárez - Eduardo González, champions of the canary asphalt rally championship in the season 2023_

-_The objetive is build a website where people can see information about Rallyes in the Canary Islands.
-The project will be developed with Django to continue learning this tool that I'm using in my studies_
+The objetive is build a website where people can see information about Rallyes in the Canary Islands.
+The project will be developed with Django to continue learning this tool that I'm using in my studies
 <br>
 <br>